phoenixnap/puppet-module-ca-trust/README.md

 ## Tasks <a name="tasks"/> ##

-`ca_trust::rebuild` - Rebuilds the system's CA trust bundle using the operating system's prescribed manner.
-Note that this rebuild will
+`ca_trust::rebuild` rebuilds the system's CA trust bundle using the operating system's prescribed manner.

-                    include any ca_trust::pem::anchors already installed on the system.
+Note that this rebuild will include any `ca_trust::pem::anchors` already installed on the system.
 This will not reset the bundle to system default.

 ## Development <a name="dev"/> ##